 First, let’s look at freezing hot peppers.

 Freezing Hot Peppers

 This is how I preserve varieties like jalapenos and serranos.

 - Freeze whole on cookie sheet (30-60 min)

-- Pop in double-bagged ziplock freezer bag and suck out extra air with straw.
+- Pop in double-bagged ziplock freezer bag and store them in the freezer.

-Some hot peppers are thick and meaty, while others have thin walls, and this affects drying time and quality.
-In my climate, cayennes are superior air-dried because of their thin walls and quick drying time, while jalapenos and serranos are better dehydrated or frozen.
+Some hot peppers are thick and meaty, while others have thin walls.
+This affects drying time and quality.
+In my climate, cayennes are superior when air-dried rather than dehydrated because of their thin walls and quick drying time, while jalapenos and serranos are better dehydrated or frozen.